kyleboas/tacticsjournal.com/_posts/2025/01/2025-01-01-why-the-tactics-journal-is-no-longer-posting-on-x.md

 If you like my writing, the most reliable way to follow the Tactics Journal is by subscribing via RSS.
 Get a news reader app like [NetNewsWire](https://apps.apple.com/us/app/netnewswire-rss-reader/id1480640210), and then add my feed [https://tacticsjournal.com/feed](https://tacticsjournal.com/feed) to receive posts.

-The second most reliable way to follow the Tactics Journal is by [subscribing via email](https://tacticsjournal.com/subscribe/).
+The second most reliable way to follow the Tactics Journal by email.

 {% include subscribe.html %}